Customize Your EVM-Powered Subnet

 You can mint native(gas) coins with a precompiled contract.
 In order to activate this feature, you

-can provide nativeMinterConfig
+can provide nativeMinterConfig in genesis:

 {